You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Complex PowerRoster Compliance Rule Example

-In this example, we will create a Compliance Rule to ensure employees are not exceed a max allowed hours per week, averaged over a reference period.
-Eg max of 55 hours per week average over 17 weeks.
+In this example, we will create a Compliance Rule to ensure employees do not exceed the maximum allowed hours per week, averaged over a reference period (e.g., a maximum of 55 hours per week averaged over 17 weeks).

 Field